m-onz/mixtape/README.md

 This becomes a list/message that can be fed into else/sequencer or mseq (basically a sequencing object that iterates through the message).

-mixtape allows you to create more complex patterns and outputs a list of either rests or numbers.
+mixtape allows you to create more complex patterns and outputs a list of either rests or numbers. eg.

 ```
 - 1 2 4*3 [ 1 2 ]*3 scramble [ 1 2 - 3 4 ]